marcschaeferger/olm/README.md

 -   `PING_INTERVAL`: Equivalent to `--ping-interval`
 -   `PING_TIMEOUT`: Equivalent to `--ping-timeout`
 -   `HOLEPUNCH`: Set to "true" to enable hole punching (equivalent to `--holepunch`)
+-   `CONFIG_FILE`: Set to the location of a JSON file to load secret values

 Example: